anil614sagar/openapi2apigee/README.md

 [![Build Status][travis-badge]][travis-url]
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-OpenAPI (formerly known as Swagger) to Apigee API Proxy Bundle using Node.js Utility
+`openapi2apigee` module converts a standard Open API spec (previously known as Swagger) into an Apigee API Proxy bundle and deploys into an Apigee Edge Organization.

+# Pre-requisite
+- node.js

 # Installation

-You can install `openapi2apigee` either through npm or by cloning and linking the code from GitHub.
-This document covers the installation details for installing from npm.
+You can install `openapi2apigee` either through `npm` or by cloning the code from this GitHub repo.
+This README covers the installation steps with `npm`.

 ## Installation from npm

-The `openapi2apigee` module (and its dependencies) is designed for Node.js and is available through npm using the following command:

 ### From a Terminal Window:
 ```bash
 $ npm install -g openapi2apigee